On the real-rootedness of the local $h$-polynomials of edgewise subdivisions

-\textbf{Abstract.} Athanasiadis conjectured, for every positive integer $r$, the local $h$-polynomial of $r$th edgewise subdivision of any abstract complex has only real zeros.
-In this paper, we prove this conjecture by the method of interlacing polynomials, which recently has been widely developed.
+\textbf{Abstract.} Athanasiadis conjectured that, for every positive integer $r$, the local $h$-polynomial of the $r$th edgewise subdivision of any simplex has only real zeros.
+In this paper, based on the theory of interlacing polynomials, we prove that a family of polynomials related to the desired local $h$-polynomial is interlacing and hence confirm Athanasiadis' conjecture.